10 Tips For the Best Garlic Crop Ever

 This "just prior" tilling ensures loose soil structure that will allow the cloves to send out nice roots before the ground freezes.

 This brings me to the timing.
 I think many people plant their garlic too early.
-A good rule of thumb is to plant between Halloween and Thanksgiving.
+A good rule of thumb is to plant between Halloween and Thanksgiving for most of the country.

-Here in Maine, I aim for the first week of November, but if you're further south, you can still wait a bit.
+Here in Maine, I aim for the middle of October, but if you're further south, you can still wait a bit.
+You want to get your garlic in the ground about a month before the ground freezes.

 You need to plant early enough to allow the cloves to start to root, but not so early that they send out shoots.
 If green shoots start to grow in the fall, that could mean the end of your garlic harvest.